How to Start a Startup in India: A Step-by-Step Guide for Beginners

 Step 8: Establish a Location

 A dedicated office, shop, or workshop can make your startup feel more professional and trustworthy.
-It’s great if you want customers to visit, showcase products, or have a consistent workspace for your team.
+It’s great if you want customers to visit and showcase products.

 You can also consider Coworking spaces which can be ideal for early-stage startups.
 You get a professional setup without long-term commitments, plus networking opportunities with other entrepreneurs.